lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

     bitmap as *const c_void  //  To the digit bitmap
 ) ? ;                        //  Quit in case of error
 ```

+Yep it looks daunting...
+These are the 3 hardest lines of code in our Watch Face!

+But let's step through each line bit by bit and uncover the mystique of Rust.

+_(I promise you...
+The rest of the code will be much simpler!)_

 ## Compute the hour digit